 - The court determines that the award for child support or custody is not in the best interest of the child

-- An award for punitive damages being clearly erroneous
+- An award of punitive damages being clearly erroneous

 - A judicial review finding the arbitrator committed an error of law that prejudiced a party’s rights